rcalandrelli/HiCtool/tutorial/normalization-yaffe-tanay.md

 ## 1. Running HiFive functions

 We resort to the HiFive package, and specifically the binning algorithm, to normalize the data using the approach of Yaffe and Tanay.
-HiFive allows to remove spurious ligation products, as well as PCR duplicates and non-informative reads before generating the contact matrix.
+HiFive allows to remove spurious ligation products, as well as PCR duplicates (even though deduplication was already performed during preprocessing) and non-informative reads before generating the contact matrix.

 The Python script [HiCtool_hifive.py](/scripts/HiCtool_hifive.py) is used to run all the steps needed in order to generate the data used for normalization: